thanoulis/tpmg/README.md

   Display a progress bar dialog.<br/>
   **Progress** dialog reads data from `stdin` line by line.<br/>
   Lines must be prefixed with `tpmg:`, or are ignored.<br/>
-  If text consists of only numbers, the progress bar advances to that number.<br/>
+  If text is a number, the progress bar advances to that number.<br/>
   Else, it updates the label text.
 * options:
   | option   | type     | description                | default         |